Why does liquidation happen?

 According to the contract specifications, the maintenance margin requirement for BTC futures contracts is 0.5%, and the contract multiplier is 0.001.

-Hence the maintenance margin of this position will be: 8800 x 100 x 0.001 x 0.5% = 4.4 USD
+Hence the maintenance margin of this position will be: 8800 x 100 x 0.001 x 0.5% = 4.4 USDT

 How to calculate the approximate liquidation price?